Risk of Fed surprise keeps dollar well bid

 In cryptocurrencies, bitcoin was able to steady above $40,000 on Tuesday and is approaching its 200-day moving average - finding support from the promise of fresh investment from major backer MicroStrategy and from Elon Musk.

-Tesla boss Musk on Sunday flagged that the carmaker (TSLA.O) could resume transactions using the token if miners can use cleaner energy to process them. read more
+Tesla boss Musk on Sunday flagged that the carmaker could resume transactions using the token if miners can use cleaner energy to process them.

 Ether also got a small lift in sympathy with its bigger rival, and broke above its 20-day moving average to $2,593.40.